 Chair of Governors

 I am excited to be joining the Board of Governors as a Parent Governor.
-I have two boys currently at the school in Year 3 and Year 1, and a daughter who will join the school in a couple of years’ time when she is old enough.
+I have two boys currently at the school in Year 5 and Year 3, and a daughter who has just started in Reception.
 This means that I will be involved in the school as a parent for many years, so I have a strong desire to do my part in making our fabulous school the best it can be.

 Outside of being a parent at the school, I grew up in Hemel Hempstead and after a few years away moved back in 2003.
 I work in London for a global IT outsourcing and consultancy organisation as an Enterprise Architect.
 This has given me a wide range of skills and experiences across commercial, financial, technical and managerial functions which I hope to be able to use in my role as a governor.

 Vice-Chair of Governors

 As a Foundation Governor and alongside Rev Joe and Mrs Kennedy, I support and encourage links between our wonderful school and Holy Trinity Church.
 I am glad to be able to act as a link between the church and school.

 I am married to Jay and we have 2 sons, one who is now at JFK Secondary School having been at Potten End since Nursery, and the other in Year 3.
 I run my own Digital Consultancy business.

 In addition to the role of Vice Chair, I sit on Resources Committee & support the school as Data Protection Officer and compliance with GDPR as well as with our website which is a critical tool allowing us to share information, updates and resources with existing school community and also with prospective parents considering the school.

 I am committed to supporting our fabulous school and community and by in the role of Foundation Governor to supporting both the Head and the staff to continue to embed a love of learning and allow our children to "nurture, flourish and grow" whilst at our school.